holyjak/interactive-dev-wshop/README.md

 Your task is to implement the backend server for a people management service.
 When the frontend wants data, it POSTs to an endpoint with a list of the fields it wants.
 You need to deliver the data, from the built-in database - see the description of the tasks below.

-You will need to learn a few Calva commands and shortcuts - see (and follow) _Running the server and working with Calva_ below.
-You will need to get a brief [introduction into Clojure syntax (3 slides)](doc/Clojure%20syntax%20intro%20slides.pdf) and you can refer to `Cheatsheet.md` for a reference.
+The instructor will give you a brief [introduction into Clojure syntax (3 slides)](doc/Clojure%20syntax%20intro%20slides.pdf), will review with you the [Cheatsheet](Cheatsheet.md) for code and key VS Code/Calva shortcuts, and will walk you through the code and provide support and help.

+(Tip: When you open the Cheatsheet, run the command "_Markdown: Open Preview_" or [open it in a browser](https://github.com/holyjak/interactive-dev-wshop/blob/master/Cheatsheet.md); it is more readable that way.
+Have it available, perhaps on a half of the screen, you will need it a lot.)

-### Interactive dev techniques to master:
+### Interactive development techniques you will learn:

-1. Capture arguments as globals (so that you can run sub-expressions from the REPL; mis-uses `def`.)
+1. Capture arguments and expensive results as globals (so that you can run sub-expressions from the REPL; mis-uses `def`.)
 2. Experiment with small parts of the code (sub-expressions) in the REPL

 ### Tasks